garencheckley/podexp/README.md

 - A React-based single-page application (SPA)
 - Deployed on Google Cloud Run
 - Communicates with the backend via RESTful API calls
+- Features a custom audio player component for episode playback
+- Implements hybrid authentication with secure cookies and localStorage fallback

 ### Backend
 - Node.js/Express server
 - Deployed on Google Cloud Run
 - Interfaces with Google Cloud services (Firestore, Storage, Text-to-Speech)
-- Provides RESTful API endpoints for the frontend, protected by the email authentication system.
+- Provides RESTful API endpoints for the frontend, protected by the email authentication system
+- Implements sophisticated content generation and analysis pipelines

 ### Database
 - Google Cloud Firestore for storing podcast and episode data